wu-dd/wu-dd.github.io/index.md

 ## Research Interests

 My research focuses mainly on weakly supervised learning (for classification, generation, and LLM post-training), with broader interests in efficient learning (for agents, LLMs, and data) and AI safety.
-Here's my  <a href ="/assets/files/CV.pdf" style="text-decoration: none;">CV</a>.
-If you would like to discuss research, feel free to reach me at dongdongwu1230 [at] gmail.com.
+Here's my <a href ="/assets/files/CV.pdf" style="text-decoration: none;">CV</a> — feel free to reach me at dongdongwu1230 [at] gmail.com to discuss research.

 {% include_relative _includes/news.md %}